 If the economic conditions in the United States worsen or if a wider or global economic slowdown occurs, Quantum may experience a material adverse impact on its business, operating results, and financial condition.
-Quantum took actions and charges in the first and second quarter of fiscal year 2002 to reduce cost of sales and operating expenses.
-A prolonged continuation or worsening of sales trends may require additional actions and charges to reduce cost of sales and operating expenses in subsequent quarters of fiscal year 2002.
+Quantum took actions and charges in the first three quarters of fiscal year 2002 to reduce cost of sales and operating expenses.
+A prolonged continuation or worsening of sales trends may require additional actions and charges to reduce cost of sales and operating expenses in subsequent quarters.
 Quantum may be unable to reduce cost of sales and operating expenses at a rate and level consistent with future adverse sales trends or may incur significant special charges associated with such expense reductions that are disproportionate to sales, thereby adversely impacting it's business, financial condition and operating results.